SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     Time during which the ``space_time_profile`` is sampled (calculating the ``LaserOffset`` on the whole simulation duration can be costly).
 Note that the Fourier approach will naturally repeat the signal periodically.

+  .. py:data:: fft_time_step

+    :default: :py:data:`timestep`

+    Temporal step between each sample of the ``space_time_profile``.
+    Chosing a larger step can help reduce the memory load but will remove high temporal frequencies.

   .. py:data:: number_of_processes